magnusmel/evaluation-guide/content/evaluation-guide/app-capabilities/data-integrity.md

 Event handlers give you the ability to run logic before or after certain events.
 There are many use cases for this, such as the following:

 * **Setting default values on object creation** – if you want to initialize a new object (for example, one with non-constant default values), you can use a before-create event
-* **Keeping an audit trail** – sometimes keeping a trail of all the changes made to data is required, and after-events enable you to do this by storing any changes into an audit trail object (the [Audittrail](https://appstore.home.mendix.com/link/app/138/) module in the Mendix App Store provides this exact functionality)
+* **Keeping an audit trail** – sometimes keeping a trail of all the changes made to data is required, and after-events enable you to do this by storing any changes into an audit trail object (the [Audittrail](https://appstore.home.mendix.com/link/app/138/) module in the Mendix App Store/Marketplace provides this exact functionality)
 * **Validating data changes** – before-events can be used to trigger a microflow that validates data changes

 To set event handlers on all the entities in your application, you can use the Mendix Java API.
 For example, to set a before commit event listener for all entities, use this method: [Core.getListenersRegistry().registerAfterCommitListener](https://apidocs.rnd.mendix.com/8/runtime/com/mendix/core/actionmanagement/ListenersRegistry.html).